The Entombment (Bouts): Polyptych

-Charles Eastlake saw the work in 1858 and again in 1860 during visits to Milan to purchase Northern Renaissance art on behalf of the National Gallery.
+Some scholars think the Entombment constituted one section of a larger altarpiece ensemble of several pictures – a polyptych.
+Charles Eastlake saw the isolated piece in 1858 and again in 1860 during visits to Milan to purchase examples of Northern Renaissance art on behalf of the National Gallery.
 He also viewed three companion pieces but was told they were not on sale.
-His notes described each of these other works, which he titled: Annunciation (now in the J. Paul Getty Museum), Adoration of the Kings (now in a private collection in Germany) and Presentation (or Resurrection; now in the Norton Simon Museum, Pasadena, California).
-These works are the same size as The Entombment, have similar colouring and pigmentation and are painted using the same glue-size technique, but are not as well preserved.
+His notes describe each of these other works, which he titled: Annunciation (now in the J. Paul Getty Museum), Adoration of the Kings (now in a private collection in Germany) and Presentation (or Resurrection; now in the Norton Simon Museum, Pasadena, California).
+All were shown at a 1872 exhibition at the Brera Museum in Milan, and all were loaned by descendants of Diego Guicciardi.
+These three works are the same size as The Entombment, have similar colouring and pigmentation and are painted on similar linen cloth using the same glue-size technique, but are not as well preserved.
 It is probable that all were re-lined and stretched at the same time by the same restorer, indicating that they were kept together until shortly before The Entombment was acquired by the National Gallery.

 Art historian Robert Koch remarked in 1988 on the similarity of provenance, material, technique, tone and colour of the four works described by Eastlake.
 He proposed that they were intended as wings of a five-part polyptych altarpiece.
-Based on the format of Bouts's 1464–1468 Altarpiece of the Holy Sacrament, whose four wing panels are the same length as The Entombment, he believes the altarpiece would have comprised a large central panel with four works half its length and width positioned two at either side.
+Based on the format of Bouts's 1464–1468 Altarpiece of the Holy Sacrament, whose four wing panels are the same length as The Entombment, he suggested the altarpiece would have comprised a large central panel with four works half its length and width positioned two at either side.
 His speculative reconstruction places The Entombment on the upper right-hand wing, above the Adoration.